ronlievens/raspberry-pi-kernel-helloworld-gcc-llvm-zig/README.md

 ## Issues

 The current issues in the project are:
-- qemu doesn't support the raspberry pi 4 (is coming soon)
+- qemu doesn't support the raspberry pi 4 and 5 (is coming soon)
 - gcc compile to aarch64 not working on Windows